Ben John: Extremist ordered to read books is jailed

 Alongside a suspended sentence he was handed a five-year serious crime prevention order, with Judge Timothy Spencer QC ordering him to read famous works such as Shakespeare plays and Pride and Prejudice.

-At a review hearing earlier this month the judge quizzed John about his literature reading and concluded there had been "encouraging" progress.
+At a review hearing earlier this month the judge quizzed John about his literature reading, having received a "largely positive" report about him.

+The defendant explained he had "enjoyed Shakespeare more than Jane Austen", and the judge concluded there had been "encouraging" progress.

 The Attorney General's Office (AGO) referred his sentence to the Court of Appeal under the unduly lenient sentencing scheme.